dingotiles/dingo-postgresql-broker/docs/etcd_schema.md

 ### `/routing`

-Each service instance/cluster is allocated a public port that is exposed on each router (so it does not matter which router a TCP request is received as it will be supported by the same port).
+Each service instancestate is allocated a public port that is exposed on each router (so it does not matter which router a TCP request is received as it will be supported by the same port).

 The allocated port for each service instance is at `/routing/allocation/:instanceid`.